adaminfinitum/grunterie/README.md

 ## Requirements

-Should be ready to use but That being said, if you want to customize the theme with SASS using lib-sass or Compass instead of writing vanilla css, you'll still need to follow the directions below.
+Should be ready to use but that being said, if you want to customize the theme with SASS using lib-sass or Compass instead of writing vanilla css, you'll still need to follow the directions below.

 You'll need to have the following items installed before continuing.